Genocide prevention: International criminal tribunals

-The Responsibility to Protect
+Responsibility to protect

-Advocates of the Responsibility to Protect have asserted that nation states that fail to fulfill their essential purpose to protect their people against genocide and other crimes against humanity lose their legitimate right to claim sovereignty.
+Advocates of the responsibility to protect have asserted that nation states that fail to fulfill their essential purpose to protect their people against genocide and other crimes against humanity lose their legitimate right to claim sovereignty.
 In such circumstances, the United Nations, regional organizations, and other transnational institutions have a responsibility to protect people in nations that violate fundamental human rights.
 This international declaration was adopted by consensus at the 2005 United Nations World Summit.
 It turns the concept of sovereignty right side up, asserting that sovereignty comes from the people of a nation, not from its rulers.
 This means that state sovereignty should be transcended for the protection of a population if the government of a nation state is unable or unwilling to do so, or worse, if the government itself is committing genocide or crimes against its own people.
 This norm has provided justification for the U.N., regional organizations, and other transnational institutions to intervene even against the will of national governments for the prevention of genocide.
-However, some critics of the Responsibility to Protect claim that the doctrine will be abused as an excuse to invade or bring about regime changes.
+However, some critics of the responsibility to protect claim that the doctrine will be abused as an excuse to invade or bring about regime changes.